dakshvarshneya/PrivateBlockchain/README.md

 ### Prerequisites

-Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].
+Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® site)[https://nodejs.org/en/].

 ## Configuring your project